Tokenism or table stakes?

 Here is a non-obvious possible theory about unfairness that I do not often see in action: the family of “emergent effects” theories.
 In these theories, what leads to unfairness is the accumulation of many small, non-obvious sources of bias.
 If this were true, that would mean that if we get distracted by the obvious ones, we are letting the real problems continue.
 One famous version is the Schelling segregation model which argues that ethnically segregated neighbourhoods can arise not because of xenophobia, but because the process of choosing your neighbourhood naturally magnifies the effect of weak preferences.
 If, all else being equal, most people have a slight preference to hang around with people like themselves, eventually we all sort ourselves into ghettos.

 A more relevant one perhaps for the current purpose is the “insidious nonetheless” theory, (Du, Nordell, and Joseph 2021), which argues that there is a laundry list of apparently inconsequential biases in gendered judgment that collectively add up to a glass ceiling that stops women from progressing in their careers.
-The biases in this theory are not obvious ones; at least I assume they are not obvious because they are rarely the ones that I see us complaining about.
+The biases in this theory are not the obvious ones.
+At least I assume they are not obvious.
+They were not obvious to me without prior experience.
+They do not seem to be obvious to other people, insofar as they are rarely the ones that I see us complaining about.
 If this theory has any reality to it, obvious and contentious things like job titles are a honey-trap for our discussion, distracting us from the more important things.
-In Du, Nordell, and Joseph (2021)’s model, there are lots of weird ones — they blame, for example, ‘biased negative attribution’: women receive a larger decrease in promotability when a mixed-gender project fails.
+In Du, Nordell, and Joseph (2021)’s model, there are lots of weird factors — they blame, for example, ‘biased negative attribution’: women receive a larger decrease in promotability when a mixed-gender project fails.
 Is finding a solution that tackles biased negative attribution on anyone’s least-you-can-do list?

 I’m not aiming to go all in on this particular theory as a complete explanation for gender inequity, by the way.
 I am just some guy musing about something outside my field and I definitely do not have The One Truth about gender equity.